I think soccer is the best game in the world, but why what show us so? It’s called “the beautiful game” worldwide and followed with such appeal.

-It seems like time stands still as he looks at the field and then magically puts the ball in the ideal spot for one of his attacking partners.
+Time stands still as he looks at the field and then magically puts the ball in the ideal spot for one of his attacking partners.

 Landon Donavon was famous for a different sort of creativity.
-He scored so many goals from the edge of the penalty area, making a run from midfield at the moment no one expected.
+He scored so many goals from the edge of the penalty area, making a run from midfield at a moment no one expected.

-This has led to incredible creativity, like Barcelona playing without a striker, or many modern teams playing with 5 players who shuffle around the defensive positions to let one of them always go forwards.
+This has led to incredible creativity, like Barcelona playing without a striker or many modern teams playing with 5 players who shuffle around the defensive positions to let one of them always go forwards.

-Passion of Soccer
+5. Passion For Soccer

 Have you ever…

 - Been to a baseball game wherethousands of fans hold up an enormous banner covering an entire side of thestand?

 - Attended a football game where50,000 people have sung in unison for the entire game?

 - Been an away fan at a basketballgame where the opposing striker emerges to almost 100,000 hands clapping?

 This is their club, it has been for decades.
 They’ll turn out in the sun or rain to cheer their team on.

-Accessibility of Soccer
+7. Accessibility of Soccer

 You can even use a different ball if you have to, just so long as it’s round!

 Why?
 Because they can play it even in the narrowest streets of the slums, picking up incredible ball control skills that allow them to dominate when they reach the pitch.

-Soccer: The World’s Most Popular Sport
+8. Soccer: The World’s Most Popular Sport